-This is an excellent and natural way for you to raise your testosterone levels.
+Weight training is an excellent and natural way for you to raise your testosterone levels.

-Many people associate testosterone with manliness, however, too much testosterone can actually cause a person to behave erratically and aggressively.
+Many people associate testosterone with manliness; however, too much testosterone can actually cause a person to behave erratically and aggressively.

 That is one of the many reasons why it is important for your body to produce your testosterone naturally rather than trying to increase your levels with supplements.

 Testosterone is an anabolic steroid.
 While steroids are typically associated negatively, when your body produces it naturally, it is good for you.